Meadows-11/NTPF_PowerBI/README.md

 Specialty_HIPE - The code used to identify the medical specialty, as per the HIPE (Hospital In-Patient Enquiry) system.
 Time Bands - indicates how long a patient has been on a waitlist on a given date.

 The data had empty spaces, null values, objects in the values, changed data type and had to replace some values to make the data ready for visual building.
-Used a couple of DAX functions to bring more utility to the project namely # AVERAGE, MEDIAN, SWITCH, VALUES, IF, ISBLANK, SUM, CALCULATE, EDATE and MAX.
+Used a couple of DAX functions to bring more utility to the project which are AVERAGE, MEDIAN, SWITCH, VALUES, IF, ISBLANK, SUM, CALCULATE, EDATE and MAX.